-The point of this article isn't to shine the spotlight on myself, rather it's to illustrate the process of a web designer.
+The point of this article isn’t to shine the spotlight on me, rather it’s to illustrate the process of a web designer.
 It could any web designer.
 That includes you, me or someone else.

 I really hope this article can give you some motivation to improve your own process, or even help me improve mine.